GowriRamanthan/WeatherApp/README.md

-This is a [Next.js] Project to display the Weather App This App tries to use the same css format which is used in www.squaredup.com to be in consistent with design
+This is a [Next.js] Project to display the Weather App This App tries to follow the styling in www.squaredup.com to be in consistent with design

 ## Getting Started